Everything You Need to Know About Scuba Diving in Niue

 “The Rock of the Pacific” is famous for its incredible limestone formations both above and below the surface.
 The only way to see the latter, along with the vibrant marine life that clings to the island, is to don your oxygen tanks and descend to the depths.
 Niue is a stunning, affordable and surprising scuba diving destination for both the experienced certified diver and the beginner seeking their first diving qualification.
 Dive a little deeper into what scuba experiences the world’s largest raised coral atoll has to offer in this guide to scuba diving in Niue.

 Why Scuba Dive in Niue?
+5 Reasons to Dive in Niue!

 Why should you choose Niue as your dive destination?
 Here are just a few mind-blowing reasons: